|Nutrition Facts (per serving)|

 Mix ingredients and bake the cake according to the instructions on the back of the box.

-Poke the top of the warm cake with a thin utensil, about 1/4 to 1/2 inch thick.
+Once cake is baked, poke all over the top of the warm cake with a thin utensil, such as a wooden skewer, about 1/4 to 1/2 inch thick.

 Evenly pour the warm liquid gelatin over the cake.

 Cover the cake in plastic wrap and refrigerate until cold, about 3 hours.

 Combine the heavy cream, confectioners' sugar, and vanilla extract in the bowl of a stand mixer fitted with the whisk attachment, or in a large mixing bowl using a hand mixer, and whisk the cream until medium peaks form.